Understanding

 2. All surveillance recordings must be kept for a minimum of 40 days and be in a format that can be easily accessed for viewing.
 Video recordings must be archived in a format that ensures authentication of the recording as legitimately captured video and guarantees that no alteration of the recorded image has taken place.

-How to Comply with the Colorado Recording Regulations:
+How to Comply with the Colorado Regulations:

 Colorado does not have as much in terms of recording requirements, other than having cameras.